Last Updated on November 24, 2022 by Alfred Jenkins

 3- Adjusting the display to get improved results

-Adjusting the display of boat depth finder according to different fishing environments effectively increase the productivity of fishing trips.
+Adjusting the display of the boat depth finder according to different fishing environments effectively increases the productivity of fishing trips.

-The necessary adjustments immediately help you capture more underwater details in less time spent.
+The necessary adjustments immediately help you capture more underwater details in less time.
 Additionally, a more readable display let you know more underwater details.
 As a result, it enables you to catch more target fish in less time.
-In the end, you end up with a memorable fishing trip and an unforgettable experience.
+Ultimately, you end up with a memorable fishing trip and an unforgettable experience.

 Get desired results by focusing on areas of interest

 Zooming in on the areas of interest helps get clearer, detailed images about your target’s activity at a particular depth.
-If you have done proper research about your target fish, then this feature is handy and useful for your fishing.
+If you have researched your target fish properly, this feature is handy and useful for your fishing.

-You simply instruct the fish locator from the option menu to zoom in on a specific depth range in water.
-As a result, your display will solely focus on that area of water specifically; this will introduce more accuracy and output in your fishing.
+You instruct the fish locator from the options menu to zoom in on a specific depth range in water.
+As a result, your display will solely focus on that area of water specifically, introducing more accuracy and output in your fishing.

 Adjusting the color palette to make the display brighter

 The default display lettering of most of the fish finders is white with a black background.
 Changing the default display settings to show black letters on a white background makes the display brighter and more readable.
-Moreover, you can easily interpret and distinguish target fish from underwater details of the terrain.
+Moreover, you can easily interpret and distinguish target fish from the underwater terrain details.

-Adjust the update speed to constantly get most recent data
+Adjust the update speed to constantly get the most recent data

 The update speed is a feature that defines how fast you’ll receive data on your display.
 If your unit’s update speed is low, you’ll mostly get outdated and old data with no potential value.
 Likewise, if the update speed is slightly high, you’ll get the most recent data first.
-Without any doubt, the up-to-date and fresh data possess more potential and underwater details.
+Undoubtedly, the up-to-date and fresh data possess more potential and underwater details.

 Using the fish ID feature to Catch More Fish every time